 ISO 9001 – Quality Management System Certification

-The Environmental Management System is therefore characterized by the development and implementation of the environmental policy and the objectives that commit the organization to full mandatory (legislative) and voluntary compliance (with respect to additional voluntary requirements or dictated by the market to which it belongs).
-The organization itself, therefore, subscribes to these requirements in order to establish or integrate in its internal organizational system the rules for effective management with reference to the significant environmental aspects.
-The environmental management system must be developed with reference to the requirements specified in the UNI EN ISO 14001 standard.
-The degree of application depends on factors such as: the environmental policy of the organization, the nature of its activities, products and services, location and conditions under which the organization operates.
+The Environmental Management System is characterised, therefore, by the development and implementation of the environmental policy and objectives that commit the organisation to full mandatory (legislative) and voluntary compliance (with respect to additional voluntary or market-driven requirements).
+The organisation itself, therefore, subscribes to these requirements in order to establish or integrate into its internal organisational system the rules for effective management with reference to significant environmental aspects.
+The environmental management system must be developed with reference to the requirements specified in UNI EN ISO 14001.
+The degree of application depends on factors such as: the organisation’s environmental policy, the nature of its activities̀, products and services, location and the conditions under which the organisation operates.

-The ISO / IEC 27001 Information Security Management System (ISMS) intends to regulate the entire sector of information security, risk management, metrics and measurement issues, especially the effectiveness of the security systems implemented and methodologies of implementation.
+The ISO/IEC 27001 Information Security Management System (ISMS) is intended to standardise the entire field of information security, risk management, metrics and measurement issues, and especially the effectiveness of implemented security systems and implementation methodologies.

-Born with this purpose, the ISO / IEC 27001 standard provides a structure for the voluntary implementation of an ISMS (Information Security Management System), safeguarding information resources and making it easier to manage, measure and improve the process.
-The main advantage of an ISMS is the reduction of information security risks by reducing the probability of information security incidents and the impact they cause.
+Created with this in mind, the ISO/IEC 27001 standard provides a framework for the voluntary implementation of an ISMS (Information Security Management System), safeguarding information assets and making it easier to manage, measure and improve the process.
+The main benefit of an ISMS is the reduction of information security risks by reducing the probability of information security incidents and the impact they cause.

 ISO 45001 – Occupational Health and Safety Management Systems

-The ISO 45001 standard requires organizations that decide to implement a Workers’ Health and Safety Management System to look beyond short-term issues, and to take into account what society in general expects from the organization itself in terms of responsibility.
+ISO 45001 requires organisations that decide to implement an Occupational Health and Safety Management System to look beyond short-term issues, and to take into account what society at large expects of the organisation in terms of responsibility.

-With the growth of globalization and global trade, the expectation of ethical behavior of organizations in every aspect of their business grows as well, and in particular in the attention to the health and safety of their employees.
-In addition to an internationally recognized standard, ISO 45001 offers organizations the correct address to formalize and structure risk management, management of legislative compliance, the dissemination of safer work practices and the assessment of safety performance and workers’ health.
-The systemic approach facilitates the decrease in the number of accidents and business continuity.
+As globalisation and global trade increases, so does the expectation that organisations behave ethically in every aspect of their business, and especially in their focus on the health and safety of their employees.
+In addition to an internationally recognised standard, ISO 45001 provides organisations with the right guidance to formalise and structure risk management, legislative compliance management, the dissemination of safer working practices and the assessment of workers’ health and safety performance.
+The systemic approach facilitates a reduction in the number of accidents and business continuity.